 - Think about what you plan to work on, why it’s important, and how you plan to conduct your research

 - Be sure your research question is not too large or too small to be completed during your requested semester

 - Decide how to organize your proposal – which sections will you include?

-- Understand your audience – the Grand Challenge Scholars Research Committee is comprised of several Engineering disciplines
+- Understand your audience – the Grand Challenges Scholars Research Committee is comprised of several Engineering disciplines

 - Realize your proposal will be persuasive writing

-- Should provide an overview of your specific research steps
+- Provide an overview of your specific research steps

 - Provide details and be realistic